-The scavenging process in a two-stroke engine directly controls the in-cylinder flow motion, charge mixture formation and the subsequent combustion performance.
-During the two-stroke scavenging process, the fresh intake charge scavenges the burnt gases out of the cylinder and fills the cylinder for the next cycle.
-However, the conventional two-stroke engines suffer from the fuel/air short-circuiting phenomenon, in which some of the intake fresh mixture would flow directly into the exhaust port during the scavenging process,11 due to the large overlapping period of intake and exhaust process.
-Compared to the cross and loop scavenge engines, the uniflow scavenged two-stroke engine shows superior scavenging performance.12 The intake scavenge ports in a uniflow scavenged engine are integrated to the cylinder liner and controlled by the movement of piston top while exhaust valves are placed in the cylinder head.
-Therefore, the bore distortion caused by uneven thermal loading in the conventional ported two-stroke engine could be minimized in the uniflow scavenged engine.
-In addition, this layout enables the application of variable valve actuation (VVA) technology to adjust the exhaust valve timings/ durations and hence the scavenging process under different operating conditions.
+The scavenging process in a 2-stroke engine directly controls the in-cylinder flow motion, charge mixture formation and the subsequent combustion performance.
+During the 2-stroke scavenging process, the fresh intake charge scavenges the burnt gases out of the cylinder and fills the cylinder for the next cycle.
+However, the conventional 2-stroke engines suffer from the fuel/air short-circuiting phenomenon, in which some of the intake fresh mixture would flow directly into the exhaust port during the scavenging process [11], due to the large overlapping period of intake and exhaust process.
+Compared to the cross and loop scavenge engines, the uniflow scavenged 2-stroke engine shows superior scavenging performance [12].
+The intake scavenge ports in a uniflow scavenged engine are integrated to the cylinder liner and controlled by the movement of piston top while exhaust valves are placed in the cylinder head.
+Therefore, the bore distortion caused by uneven thermal loading in the conventional ported 2-stroke engine could be minimized in the uniflow scavenged engine.
+In addition, this layout enables the application of variable valve actuation (VVA) technology to adjust the exhaust valve timings/durations and hence the scavenging process under different operating conditions.

-The uniflow scavenged two-stroke engines have been mostly used in large marine diesel engines13-15 and recently researched for their potential applications to passenger cars.^{3,10,12,16-19} They are characterized by the strong swirl flow motion formed by the angled intake scavenge ports at the bottom of cylinder liner.20-22 The axis inclination angle (AIA) and swirl orientation angle (SOA) are shown to have most impact on the incylinder flow motions and the scavenging performances in the uniflow scavenged two-stroke engine.23 Tamamidis and Assanis24 investigated the effect of SOA on in-cylinder flow motions in a two-stroke scavenged engine by computational fluid dynamics (CFD) simulations of one sector of the cylinder (including one inlet port) and found the larger swirl angles of the inlet ports produce higher swirl levels inside the cylinder.
-Laget et al.18 performed the CFD simulations to optimize the SOA of scavenge ports in a two-stroke uniflow diesel engine and found the reduction of SOA from 17° to 10° produced an acceptable swirl motion intensity and a good scavenging performance.
+The uniflow scavenged 2-stroke engines have been mostly used in large marine diesel engines [13-15] and recently researched for their potential applications to passenger cars [3, 10, 12, 16-19].
+They are characterized by the strong swirl flow motion formed by the angled intake scavenge ports at the bottom of cylinder liner [20-22].
+The axis inclination angle (AIA) and swirl orientation angle (SOA) are shown to have most impact on the in-cylinder flow motions and the scavenging performances in the uniflow scavenged 2-stroke engine [23].
+Tamamidis and Assanis [24] investigated the effect of SOA on in-cylinder flow motions in a 2-stroke scavenged engine by computational fluid dynamics (CFD) simulations of one sector of the cylinder (including one inlet port) and found the larger swirl angles of the inlet ports produce higher swirl levels inside the cylinder.
+Laget et al. [18] performed the CFD simulations to optimize the swirl orientation angle of scavenge ports in a 2-stroke uniflow diesel engine and found the reduction of swirl orientation angle from 17 to 10° produced an acceptable swirl motion intensity and a good scavenging performance.
 In addition to the scavenge port angles, the opening timing of the scavenge ports, which is determined by the upper edge of scavenge ports, and the exhaust valve lift profile also affect the scavenging process.
-Ravi and Marathe25 found that extended intake scavenging process produced by early opening and late closing of the scavenge ports resulted in a higher scavenge ratio and scavenging efficiency (SE) but a lower trapping efficiency (TE).
-It was also found the EVC timing had little effect on the scavenging process, as long as the timings of intake and exhaust closing are not far apart.
-A multi-objective optimization of several design and operation engine parameters was performed for a two-stroke supercharged uniflow scavenged diesel engine by Carlucci et al.26 They found the intake scavenge port opening (SPO) timings together with the exhaust valves opening and closing timings were significant in determining the TE and SE, as well as the engine specific fuel consumption.
-Laget et al.18 investigated the scavenging characteristics with different exhaust valve lifts and timings and concluded that reducing the exhaust valve lift decreased the short-circuiting and an optimal valve lift may exist to achieve a good trade-off between a good scavenging and a reduced short-circuiting.
+Ravi and Marathe [25] found that extended intake scavenging process produced by early opening and late closing of the scavenge ports resulted in a higher scavenge ratio and scavenging efficiency but a lower trapping efficiency.
+It was also found the exhaust valve closing timing had little effect on the scavenging process, as long as the timings of intake and exhaust closing are not far apart.
+A multi-objective optimization of several design and operation engine parameters was performed for a 2-stroke supercharged uniflow scavenged diesel engine by Carlucci et al. [26].
+They found the intake scavenge port opening timings together with the exhaust valves opening and closing timings were significant in determining the trapping and scavenging efficiencies, as well as the engine specific fuel consumption.
+Laget et al. [18] investigated the scavenging characteristics with different exhaust valve lifts and timings and concluded that reducing the exhaust valve lift decreased the short-circuiting and an optimal valve lift may exists to achieve a good trade-off between a good scavenging and a reduced short-circuiting.